CROI 2027 Chair and Vice Chairs

 Dr Moore is a Research Professor and Director of the Antibody Immunity Research Unit at the University of the Witwatersrand and the National Institute for Communicable Diseases in Johannesburg, South Africa.

-Research Focus: Antibodies to viral infections, and their interplay with the evolving virus
+Research Focus: Antibodies to viral infections and their interplay with the evolving virus

 Andrew Mujugira, MBChB, MSc, MPH, PhD, MACE

-Dr Mujugira is a Senior Research Scientist at Makerere University Infectious Diseases Institute and an Affiliate Assistant Professor of Global Health at the University of Washington.
+Dr Mujugira is a Senior Research Scientist at Makerere University Infectious Diseases Institute and an Affiliate Associate Professor of Global Health at the University of Washington.
 With over 20 years of experience conducting HIV prevention clinical trials in East and Southern Africa, his research has successfully supported evidence-based HIV policy change at both global and country levels.
 He has served as Principal Investigator and Co-Investigator on several National Institutes of Health (NIH)-funded HIV preexposure prophylaxis (PrEP) effectiveness trials, demonstration projects, and implementation studies directed toward underserved and vulnerable key populations in Uganda.
 He is currently evaluating the use of long-acting antiretrovirals for HIV prevention.

 Research Focus: HIV prevention for key and priority populations